apache/kylin/README.md

 Get Help
 ============
-The fastest way to get response from our developers is to send email to our mail list <dev@kylin.apache.org>,
+The fastest way to get response from our developers is to send an email to our mail list <dev@kylin.apache.org>,
 and remember to subscribe our mail list via <dev-subscribe@kylin.apache.org>

 License